The Great Train Robbery (2013 TV series): Production

 The Great Train Robbery was commissioned by Ben Stephenson, controller of BBC Drama, and Danny Cohen, controller of BBC One.
 The executive producers are Simon Heath for World Productions, the company behind the series, and Polly Hill for the BBC.
 Julia Stannard is the producer of the two ninety-minute films.

 The two films were first due to be broadcast in August 2013, on the 50th anniversary of the train robbery, but was postponed to December 2013 because of scheduling issues.
 The production was inspired by the book Signal Red by Robert Ryan.

 An arrangement of "Keep On Running", performed by Louise Mitchell, was played at the beginning and end of "A Robber's Tale".
 This song's chart-topping version, performed by The Spencer Davis Group, was used as the opening theme to Buster, the 1988 dramatisation of the Great Train Robbery.

 Filming

 Filming began in Yorkshire in March 2013.
 Various parts of Leeds city centre were used, such as the Adelphi public house, the Calls, Briggate, Hyde Park Picture House and other parts of Hyde Park.
 The Keighley and Worth Valley Railway was used as Sears Crossing, where the actual robbery took place.

+At Keighley, a British Rail Class 37, number 37 075 was used to represent a British Rail Class 40, D326, the real locomotive involved.

 Other scenes were filmed at Bradford (City Hall entrance/main steps.
 Also at the end of part 2, the blue police light is placed where the actual police station was in City Hall originally), Shipley, Haworth and Goole.
 Filey was used instead of Torquay for the scenes involving Reynolds' hideout.
 According to the BBC, Yorkshire was the "most cost-effective and realistic alternative".